 2016 was the hottest year in world’s history.
 The strong El Niño marched forward in 2016, raising the possibility that 2017 will again set a global temperature record.
 The El Niño pattern is also disturbing the circulation of the atmosphere, contributing to worldwide weather extremes that may include a drought in many countries, threatening the food supply of millions.
-The intense heat wave in 2015 killed a number of people around the globe in different continents.
+Heat waves in 2015 killed a number of people around the globe in different continents.
 It is quite alarming to know that 8 of the world’s 10 deadliest heat waves have occurred since 1997.

 As per rough estimates around 140,000 people died during the past two decades.
 We need to understand that temperatures are rising 10 times faster than during the last ice age.
 Fifteen of the hottest sixteen years on record have occurred in the 21st century.
-So let us prepare for 2016 which might set another record.
-Climate change phenomenon is happening and is expected to increase the frequency and intensity of heat-waves.
+Climate change phenomenon is happening and is expected to increase the frequency and intensity of heat waves.

 Higher temperatures mean that heat waves are likely to happen more often and last longer, too.
 Heat waves are dangerous, causing illnesses such as heat cramps and heat stroke, or even death.
 Heat can trigger exhaustion, uneasiness, severe health impacts and even heart attacks, as well as worsens existing health conditions elevating cardiovascular and respiratory diseases.